dilshadmustafa/scabi/README.md

 About The Author
 --------------------

-Dilshad Mustafa is the creator and programmer of Scabi micro framework and Cluster.
+Dilshad Mustafa is the creator and programmer of Scabi framework and Cluster.
 He is also Author of Book titled “Tech Job 9 to 9”.
 He is a Senior Software Architect with 16+ years experience in Information Technology industry.
 He has experience across various domains, Banking, Retail, Materials & Supply Chain.

 He completed his B.E. in Computer Science & Engineering from Annamalai University, India and completed his M.Sc. in Communication & Network Systems from Nanyang Technological University, Singapore.